anvil-verifier/anvil/README.md

 + grep errors
     "errors": 0,
 ```
-All the `"errors": 0,` mean that the Anvil framework and the three controllers are verified.
+**The most important results are the `"errors": 0,`, meaning that the Anvil framework and the three controllers are verified.**

 To see the generated Table 1, run
 ```bash